pelamfi/pelam-scala-csv/readme.md

   * TODO: Mark classes and objects not intended to be extended final.
   * TODO: Add @constructor scaladoc tags where needed in class scaladocs.
   * TODO: Try to reduce dependencies of the final artifact.
+  * TODO: Some performance tests and profiling to at least have some idea of possible performance disasters.
+  * TODO: Test the streaming api with massive data and document if it works.

 History of this project
 =======================